Are you over 50 and struggling with stubborn belly fat? You’re not alone. As we age, losing weight becomes more challenging, but it’s not impossible.

 1. Poor Diet Choices

-What you eat plays a significant role in belly fat accumulation.
+What you eat plays a HUGE role in belly fat accumulation.
 Here are the main dietary offenders:

 Excess Sugar Intake